adiag321/NYPD-Motor-Collision-Analysis/README.md

 ## Overview:
 Within the five boroughs that make up New York City, around 8.2 million people dwell.
 Thousands of accidents occur each year as a result of a variety of circumstances.
 The NYPD gathers data on each of these accidents and makes it available to the public on <a href = "nycopendata.socrata.com">nycopendata.socrata.com</a>.
 We decided to dig deeper into the crash data to see if there were any underlying patterns or relationships that could explain the high frequency of collisions.
 From `July 2012` to `March 2022`, the data included almost `2,00,000` observations.

-*
+Methods -
+* We accessed the data from "nycopendata.com" using `Open Data API` (OData api) and performed Data Connection with `Tableau`.
+* Then, we cleaned the data using `Python` and stored in "Google Cloud Storage" as a `Bucket` to create a virtual instance.
+* We performed our analysis using "Google's Big Query" in `Google Clould Platform` and stored the query results in form of CSV files.
-For Performing our "Analysis" we have used `Google Clould Platform` and `Tableau`, and `Python` to perform "Data Cleaning".
-After our analysis, we have generated a report using `Google Slides` to share our Insights and give Recommendations.
+* After our analysis, we have generated a report using `Google Slides` to share our Insights and give Recommendations.

 Tableau Story Link: https://public.tableau.com/app/profile/aditya.agarwal1269/viz/NYPDMotorCollisionProject/Story1